Las Vegas-Area Medical Schools

 No schools in Las Vegas offer doctoral programs in medicine.
-This article looks at three of the closest schools to the city that train medical doctors.
+This article looks at three schools - two in Nevada and one in California - that train medical doctors.
 One school is just 20 minutes from downtown Las Vegas, while the most distant is seven hours away.
 A table of information about each school, such as graduate tuition, campus setting and total enrollment, is also included to help prospective students choose their best option.